aditidey-gif/AD-Daily-Kanban/DOCS_STORE.md

     **Persistence:** It calls saveTasks() to overwrite the old data with the updated status, ensuring the move is remembered after a page refresh.

-**Why this function is vital for your Flowchart:**
+**Why this function is vital for Flowchart:**

-In your PowerPoint flowchart, this function is the "bridge" between dragDrop.js and store.js.
+In PowerPoint flowchart, this function is the "bridge" between dragDrop.js and store.js.

   i) dragDrop.js detects that you dropped a card into a new column.